Get a Colonoscopy.

 The fecal occult blood test (FOBT) is a simple test you can do at home.
 The test looks for traces of blood in a bowel motion.
 It involves taking samples from two or three bowel motions using a test kit.
 These are analyzed at a pathology laboratory.
 If blood is detected, further tests may be conducted.

-During the month of March, National Colorectal Cancer Awareness Month, we provide free colon cancer screening through fecal occult blood test (FOBT) kit distribution and, hopefully, saves lives.
+During April and May of 2019, we provide free colon cancer screening through fecal occult blood test (FOBT) kit distribution and, hopefully, saves lives.
 In 2015, the Task Force distributed over 2000 FOBT kits to over 135 distribution locations in the Metro Omaha community.

 If you have questions about the Task Force or the FOBT kit distribution campaign, you can contact us via email at email@example.com or call us at 402-354-6333 .